Danube – Passau to Vienna Leisurely Cycling Holiday

 Extra night Vienna, single - other dates, superior (£108)

 Regular bike with pannier & lock.
 See practical information (£66)

 50% for one child 6 - 11 yrs sharing with two adults

 25% for one child 12 - 15 yrs sharing with two adults

-The bikes come equipped with rear pannier and lock.
+Regular bikes provided are modern alloy framed models with 21-24 speeds.
+The bikes come equipped with pannier and lock.

 Children’s bikes, trailers, tag-a-longs and child seats are also available.

 Helmets are not provided and we therefore recommend bringing your own.

 Below you will find examples of the types of accommodation typically used on this tour.
 Please note that the hotels we book for you may differ slightly from those described but they will certainly be of a similar standard.

 Vienna: NH Danube City